 - Panels with a variety of viewpoints and/or that cross silos are preferred.
-The most interesting sessions bring in multiple perspectives.
+The most valuable sessions bring in multiple perspectives.

 - How will your session help move progressive ideas forward?
 Can the case study of your campaign provide lessons for those working on other issues?
 Does your issue or discussion inspire activists to take action and provide suggestions on how and where to get started?